EllinghamTech/PHPHelpers/README.md

 Released under the MIT licence.
 Use as you please but please include a copyright notice "Copyright (c) 2019 Ellingham Technologies Ltd".
 This can be placed on a separate attribution page, warranties page, etc.  Under the MIT licence, we offer no warrenty for use of this library.
 Public contributions to EllinghamTech/PHPHelpers are welcome.

+If there are any features you believe should be added, feel free to open an issue.

 ## Installation
 ### With Composer
 Using Composer (https://getcomposer.org) simply run